smith-sj/ottr/README.md

 #### **Outline:**

-The main loop for the program will be a control flow statment, it will implement all of the class and modules to facilitate the user's input and return output.
+The main loop for the program will be a control flow statement, it will implement all of the class and modules to facilitate the user's input and return output.

 The control flow will keep looping back to the main menu, and the load/save & select/deselect methods will have to be strategically placed so that any unexpected termination of the program will not effect the performance of the app. *(e.g. all tasks must be deselected as soon as the program runs, in case it quit unexpectedly the last time and a task was still in a selected state.)*